 6 Satisfied – the content zone.
 To achieve this, we need technology away, good conversation and a willingness to stop without the plate being finished!
 I know what you just read may shock you; we have all grown up in homes where you show respect for those who have provided the meal by finishing your plate!
 However a little known fact, our plates have enlarged, and our stomachs (before stretching) haven’t, so finishing the plate might be the completely wrong message to be sending.

-7 Feel food in stomach – this is that point where you know you probably should have stopped a few mouthfuls earlier, you’re not as happy as you would have been if you had have finished earlier, but you know you have eaten and aren’t in a hurry to again.
+7 Completely Satisfied – this is that point where you know you probably should have stopped a few mouthfuls earlier, you’re not as happy as you would have been if you had have finished earlier, but you know you have eaten and aren’t in a hurry to again.

 8 Stomach sticks out – this is the start of the discomfort zone, you extended yourself a little, and you probably didn’t need dessert.